 The Kudoboard Alternative That Runs Itself

-Kudoboard is web-first: you build a board, share a link, chase signers, one occasion at a time.
-HuddleCard is automatic: add your team once, or import them from Slack, and recurring birthday and work anniversary cards run themselves all year.
+Add your team once, or import them from Slack, and recurring birthday and work anniversary cards run themselves all year: signing opens about a week ahead, reminders reach each teammate on their own by Slack DM or email, and the finished card arrives on the day.
 Occasion cards (farewells, promotions, thank-yous) are still there when you need them.

 And if you landed here because Kudoboard no longer has a free plan: HuddleCard is free for teams up to 10, every feature, no time limit and no credit card to start.
-We made HuddleCard, so read this with that in mind.
+You're reading that on our site, of course.
+The rest of this page tries to earn it, including the parts where Kudoboard wins.

 Need the category primer?
 See birthday bots vs signed group cards.
 Comparing another Slack group-card tool instead?
 See HuddleCard vs WishYoo.